-Studying in the La Grange Reach of the Illinois River, scientists at Western Illinois University in collaboration with the U.S. Geological Survey, the Illinois Natural History Survey and the Upper Midwest Environmental Sciences Center have found that native fish species prey heavily on juvenile Asian carp.
-The tendency may be useful as a control method, but the speed at which Asian carp mature could limit its effectiveness.
+While adult invasive carp are too large for most freshwater predators to prey upon, their fry and eggs are popular choices for native fish.
+A study in the La Grange Reach of the Illinois River, run by scientists at Western Illinois University in collaboration with the U.S. Geological Survey, the Illinois Natural History Survey and the Upper Midwest Environmental Sciences Center, found that native fish species prey heavily on juvenile Asian carp.

-“It would be weird for something not to eat them, because there were millions of these fish,” said Anderson.
+“It would be weird for something not to eat them, because there were millions of these fish,” said Cory Anderson, a former research assistant in the Department of Biological Sciences at Western Illinois University.
 But he stops short of recommending native fish predation as a method to control the carp.
 “It limits them to a point, but they grow so fast that they can only be eaten by our (native) fish for a short time.
 They flood the system and outgrow predators so quickly that it may only be useful for a short time.”

 Many natural control strategies are known to have limited success due to the range and size of many invasive populations.
 As a result, resource managers have developed several strategies to control invasive populations without harming native populations.
 The goal of these strategies is not necessarily eradication but instead to limit the growth of the population.